+Course: MUS002A/MUS002B Music Theory

+Grade: 9-12 All Year Course offered at: CDO

+Prerequisites: None

-Course: MUS002A/MUS002B Music Theory Grade: 9-12 All Year Course offered at: CDO IRHS Prerequisites: Non Prerequisites: None structure, dictation of music and music part of the curriculu , and modern chord no al style.
+structure, dictation, of music and music part of the curriculu , and modern chord no al style.
 Performance, c including beginning harmony, chord structure, scale otation and structure, as well as a study of the history composition, and independent study may also be a nts must have the ability to read either treble clef or skills.
 Fee required

-Course: MUS012A/MUS012B AP Music Theory Grade: 10-12 All Year Course offered at: AHS CDO IRHS Prerequisites: Teacher recommendation This course covers the following: visual and aural analysis, sight-singing, melodic and harmonic Fer dictation, and composition.
-Students wishing to enroll in AP Music Theory should possess skills required in music reading, scales, transposition, intervals, rhythm and meter, notation, key signatures, triad types, and inversions.
+Course: MUS012A/MUS012B AP Music Theory AP Music Theory Grade: 10-12 All Year Course offered at: CDO Prerequisites: Teacher recommendation This course covers the following: visual and aural analysis, sight-singing, melodic and harmonic Fee dictation, and composition.
+Students wishing to enroll in AP Music Theory should possess skills rec required in music reading, scales, transposition, intervals, rhythm and meter, notation, key signatures, triad types, and inversions.
 For more information on this class, please visit the AP site.
-This course carries a we eighted grade.
+This course carries a weighted grade.